 Why You Should Trust Our Review Of AssaultRunner Pro Treadmill

 Our team consists of personal trainers, group fitness instructors, former D1 college athletes, and fitness enthusiasts who have been testing treadmills for years.
 From motorized to non-motorized and everything in between, we’ve used it.
-While we don’t have the AssaultRunner Pro in our studio for photos and a video review just yet, we have extensive experience using its big brother: the AssaultRunner Elite.
-Both of these treadmills have a lot of similarities and some differences that I’ll get into.
+We have extensive experience using the AssaultRunner Elite, so we’ve relied on that to help us test and review the AssaultRunner Pro.
 We’ve also spent time using comparable treadmills like the TrueForm Trainer and Bells Of Steel Blitz Manual Treadmill, so we’ve relied on our experience using other treadmills to create this review of the AssaultRunner Pro.
 You can find comparisons of these machines throughout this review.

 - Connects to Assault Fitness App